GustaMagik/IBG-bylaws/bylaws.md

 ## §2 Becoming a member

-- Everyone accepting the association’s bylaws has the right to become a member.
+- Anyone accepting the association’s bylaws has the right to become a member.
 - One becomes a member by registering membership in writing.
 - The yearly meeting may decide that it is free to become a member or that the association will have a membership fee.
 - If there is a membership fee then it must be paid in full before a person can be counted as a member.